kdeeksha/cypherock-ui/README.md

 You may also see any lint errors in the console.

 ## Learn More
-src - root folder of the project assets - Image folder components - Reusable feature component used throughout project features - Main feature of the project types - Typescript ( Prop types, data types) ui - Reusable components like button, dropdown, image views - routing pages
+src - root folder of the project.

+assets - Image folder

+components - Reusable feature component used throughout project

+features - Main feature of the project

+types - Typescript ( Prop types, data types)

+ui - Reusable components like button, dropdown, image

+views - routing pages